DCAN-Labs/cdni-brain/docs/cabinet-testing.md

 # Testing CABINET

+This is still a developing pipeline that is being frequently tested and changed.
+Here we provide guidelines for testing the code and how to interpret the results.

 ## Make changes to the code
 - Write code however you want then put the changes (use github!) on `/home/feczk001/shared/code/internal/pipelines/CABINET`
     - check that nobody else is using this directory for other testing.
 If they are you can use the miran045 share